lukasbaldauf/bio-kinetics/README.md

     sum( (dm_calc/dt - dm_exp/dt)/max(dm_exp) )^2 )/n_points     (3)

 where *n_points* are the number of data points.
 The objective function reflects the goodness of the fit and is minimized by some search algorithm (either Nelder-Mead or Powell, others will be added later) by repeating the above mentioned procedure with some new parameters determined by the search algorithm.
 The best fitting parameters are then returned to the user.
 Note that the obtained parameters and the goodness of the fit depend alot on the initial conditions.
+Powell algorithm seems more suitable when initial paramters are close to local minima.

 #### Usage:
     python tga-kinetics.py